apache/spark/CONTRIBUTING.md

 1. Remove and re-install Docker CE, then [force pull the images](#force-pulling-the-images)

-In case the problems are not solved, you can set VERBOSE variable to "true" (`export VERBOSE="true"`) and rerun failing command, and copy&paste the output from your terminal, describe the problem and post it in [Airflow Slack](https://apache-airflow-slack.herokuapp.com/) #troubleshooting channel.
+In case the problems are not solved, you can set VERBOSE variable to "true" (`export VERBOSE="true"`) and rerun failing command, and copy & paste the output from your terminal, describe the problem and post it in [Airflow Slack](https://apache-airflow-slack.herokuapp.com/) #troubleshooting channel.

 # Pylint checks